isomerpages/moe-cjc/_academic-information/Knowledge Skills/Project Work.md

 ---
 <h4>About the Programme</h4>
 <p>Project Work (PW) is a distinctive subject in the A-Level curriculum that
-equips students with future-ready competencies and essential life skills through authentic, real-world learning.
-Through an integrated and applied learning approach, students draw on interdisciplinary knowledge and emerging 21st Century Competencies (E21CC) to explore real-world issues.
+equips students with <strong>future-ready competencies and essential life skills</strong> through authentic, real-world learning.
+Through an integrated and applied learning approach, students draw on <strong>interdisciplinary knowledge and emerging 21st Century Competencies (E21CC)</strong> to explore real-world issues.
 They learn to consider multiple perspectives, work collaboratively, and develop meaningful and innovative solutions.
-Through this process, students also grow as responsible individuals, learning to manage relationships and work effectively with peers from diverse backgrounds.</p>
+Through this process, students also grow as <strong>responsible individuals</strong>, learning to manage relationships and work effectively with peers from diverse backgrounds.</p>
 <p>By the end of the PW cycle, students will be able to:</p>
 <ul>
 <li>